-As a general policy, only assets with a value of \$4,000 or more are capitalised, items under this value being charged as an expense in the Statement of Profit or Loss and Other Comprehensive Income in the year of purchase.
+As a general policy, only assets with a value of \$4,000 or more are capitalised, items under this value being charged as an expense in the Statement of Comprehensive Income in the year of purchase.

 The residual values, useful lives and depreciation methods are reviewed, and adjusted if appropriate, at each reporting date.